checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 - `--output` or `-o`: Show applied differences after deploying.
 - `--no-schedule-on-deploy`: Do not schedule check runs when deploying.

+When you deploy a project, you can attach Git specific information so changes to any resources are displayed in the Checkly web UI wit the correct commit, owner etc.

+{{< markdownpartial "/_shared/cli-env-vars.md" >}}

+Some of the above variables will be detected automatically detected from your local or CI environment on a best effort basis.

 ## `npx checkly destroy`

 Destroy all project's resources (checks, groups, alert channels, etc.) from your Checkly account.